 North Vietnamstops its destructive warfare in the South, then the land will be peaceful and prosperity will be achieved in both South and .
 There will be improvements and prosperity everywhere.
 It will allow every young man and woman to be well educated.
 It will permit everybody to be well provided with food throughout the year.
 North Vietnam

-The code number of this leaflet is unknown, but the same vignette was used on several occasions.
+The same vignette was used on several occasions.
 For instance, leaflet 51 depicts the destroyed bridge in a vertical format with the text:

 Compatriots who are forced to repair bridges and roads beware!